9 Biggest Health and Diet Myths

 So don’t force yourself to eat 6 small meals a day.
 You’re only harming yourself and causing more, frequent hunger.
 And you’re certainly not speeding up metabolism.

-Instead, incorporate mini fasting into your weekly routine and gain lean muscle, boost your immunity, and fight inflammation.
+Instead, incorporate intermittent fasting into your weekly routine and gain lean muscle, boost your immunity, and fight inflammation.

 Health Myth #4: You Need to Exercise Long and Hard to Reap Benefits